-Obstruction of justice is a broad term and can include a multitude of different conduct.
-Relative to obstructing police officers performing their lawful duties, a person would be guilty of Resisting and Obstructing if he or she assaults, batters, wounds, resists, obstructs, opposes, or endangers the officer or the officer’s investigation.
+Obstruction of Justice is broadly defined.
+Relative to obstructing police officers performing their lawful duties, a person would be guilty of Resisting and Obstructing if they assault, batter, wound, resist, obstruct, oppose, or endanger the officer or the officer’s investigation.

 Resisting or Obstructing an Officer